-- The Atlantic salmon subsistence fisheries in Labrador take place in estuaries and coastal areas using gillnets and are considered to be mixed-stock fisheries.
-The majority of the salmon harvests in these fisheries take place in fishing locations categorized as estuaries with a reduced potential to intercept salmon from non-local stocks. - The management of these fisheries includes a number of conditions related to gear, seasons, weekly fishery closures, carcass tagging of harvested salmon, a logbook program for reporting catches, a limit on total harvest using tags, and a prohibition on sales of Atlantic salmon. - Reported annual harvests of salmon have ranged from 15.6t to 42.4t during 2004 to 2015, representing between 4,800 to 11,100 small salmon and 1,400 to 6,400 large salmon annually.
+- The Atlantic salmon subsistence fisheries in Labrador take place in estuaries and coastal areas using gillnets and are considered to be mixed stock fisheries.
+The majority of the salmon harvests in these fisheries take place in fishing locations categorized as estuaries with a reduced potential to intercept salmon from non-local stocks. - The management of these fisheries includes a number of conditions related to gear, seasons, weekly fishery closures, carcass tagging of harvested salmon, a logbook program for reporting catches, a limit on total harvest using tags, and a prohibition on sales of Atlantic salmon. - Reported annual harvests of salmon have ranged from 15.6 t to 42.4 t during 2000 to 2016, representing between 4,800 to 11,100 small salmon and 1,400 to 6,400 large salmon annually.
 The reported harvests in any year have been less than the maximum tags available for these fisheries. - Sampling of the fishery catches has taken place every year since 2006 by the members and officers of the aboriginal communities involved in the fisheries and the information and data shared with Fisheries and Oceans Canada. - A recently developed genetic baseline of salmon populations in eastern North America can accurately resolve the origin of salmon to twelve regional groups, with most rivers in Labrador associated to a Labrador Central regional group.
-This group covers rivers in all Salmon Fishing Areas (1A, 1B, 2, 14B) of Labrador. - An analysis of the regional contributions of Atlantic salmon to the sampled catches in the Labrador subsistence fisheries for 2006 to 2014 indicates that the large majority (92% to 96%) of the samples assigned to the Labrador Central regional group.
-Resolution at a finer spatial scale and ultimately to individual river-of-origin is not possible at this time with the current genetic markers. - Samples from the 2015 fishery have not been analyzed for origin to regional groups.
-Funding to support the analysis of the 2015 samples, and subsequently the 2016 and 2017 fishery samples, has been secured and the results will be reported to ICES and NASCO as they become available in 2017 and 2018.
+This group covers rivers in all Salmon Fishing Areas (1A, 1B, 2, 14B) of Labrador. - Genetic analyses of the regional contributions of Atlantic salmon to the sampled catches in the Labrador subsistence fisheries for 2006 to 2016 indicate that the large majority (93% to 99%) of the samples assigned to the Labrador Central regional group.
+Resolution at a finer spatial scale and ultimately to individual river of origin is not possible at this time with the current genetic markers. - Funding to support the analysis of 2017 and 2018 fishery samples has been secured and the results will be reported to ICES and NASCO as they become available.